I-30/SH 360 Interchange

 SH 360 from I-30 to I-20

 Construction was completed in 2012 on intersection improvements to remove a bottleneck on SH 360 at SH 180/Division Street and the Union Pacific Railroad.
-Currently, the region has limited funding and has not been able to identify further funding for SH 360 from Brown Boulevard to I-20.
+Since then, the Texas Transportation Commission issued $20 million toward developing the design of SH 360 from Brown Boulevard to I-20.
 This allows this project to be shovel-ready once construction funds are identified.

 South of I-20 to US 287

-The $300 million project is scheduled to reach substantial completion in late 2017 and will be constructed through a design-build approach providing needed safety improvements, congestion relief and economic development benefits.
+The $330 million project is scheduled to reach substantial completion in late 2017/early 2018 and will be constructed through a design-build approach providing needed safety improvements, congestion relief and economic development benefits.
 Once built, NTTA will operate the toll road.

 The ultimate design for SH 360 is an eight-lane divided tollway north of Debbie Lane/Ragland Road and a six-lane divided tollway south of Debbie Lane/Ragland Road.
-The ultimate phase, which is currently unfunded, would also include improvements at the SH 360/US 287 interchange.
+This final phase, which is currently unfunded, would also include improvements at the SH 360/US 287 interchange.